 In a joint press release, the UN Special Coordinator for Lebanon and the UN Peacekeeping Force’s head warned that the impact of the conflict on the human beings was “nothing less than catastrophic”, with “far to many people…paying an unimaginable cost”.

-The of Lebanon estimates that 1.2 million people fled their homes in the last year.
+The government of Lebanon estimates that 1.2 million people fled their homes in the last year.
 Nearly 180,000 people are currently in centres approved for the displaced.

 The IDF said that its aircraft carried out a second round of strikes against Hezbollah in the southern suburbs of Beirut, where this group is very active, and other areas in Lebanon on Tuesday.

-It announced earlier that a strike on Monday in the had killed Suhail Husseini, the commander of Hezbollah headquarters.
+It announced earlier that a strike on Monday in the capital had killed Suhail Husseini, the commander of Hezbollah headquarters.
 He was in charge of the group’s budgeting, management, and logistics.
 He also played a “crucial role” when it came to weapons transfers from Iran.

 Hezbollah has not commented on the claim.
 If confirmed, this would be the latest in Israel’s series of severe blows to the group.
 Hassan Nasrallah, and most of the military commanders, have been killed in similar attacks in recent weeks.